olive-language/olive/docs/index.md

 This is the reference documentation for the Olive programming language.

-Olive is a systems-oriented language with Python-inspired syntax, ownership-based memory safety, and a JIT compiler built on Cranelift.
+Olive is a systems-oriented language with a clean, indentation-based syntax, ownership-based memory safety, and a JIT compiler built on Cranelift.
 It's meant for developers who need real performance and safety guarantees without abandoning readability.

 ## Documentation Sections